nuejs/www/docs/reference/nuemark-tags.md

 ### Options

 [.options]
-  `tabs` tab labels are separated with a comma, semicolon, or pipe ("|") character.
+  `tabs` tab labels are separated with a semicolon or pipe ("|") character.
 Can also be given with the unnamed attribute like in the above example.

   `key` specifies the key used on the link href elements and the id elements.
 The default is "tab".